How To Care for Tetramorium Caespitum

 Discount!

-Another valid option when it comes to choosing a nest for housing a colony of Tetramorium caespitum, is a test tube-based ant nest.
+Another valid option when it comes to choosing a nest for housing a colony of Tetramorium caespitum is a test tube-based ant nest.

-As the name suggests, these types of formicarium are based on the test tube setup, considered by many to be the gold standard of ant nests!
-With these nests, you don’t have to worry about hydrating the chambers, as the humidity comes from the water reserve section of the test tube!
+As the name suggests, these types of formicaria are based on the test tube setup, considered by many to be the gold standard of ant nests!
+With these nests, you don't have to worry about hydrating the chambers, as the humidity comes from the water reserve section of the test tube!

 Naturalistic Setup

 Another option could be a more naturalistic setup.
-For this easy nest alternative all you need is a tank, some dirt, and, if you want, some decorations.
+For this easy nest alternative, all you need is a tank, some dirt, and, if you want, some decorations.

-This nest perfectly replicates the natural environment that the colony experience in the wild, making it easier for the ants to settle in.
+This nest perfectly replicates the natural environment that the colony experiences in the wild, making it easier for the ants to settle in.
 When choosing the enclosure for this type of nest, make sure to get one without any gaps between the various parts!

 If you like the idea of making a naturalistic setup for your ant colonies, you will definitely like this other tutorial!
 In this one, you will learn everything you need to know to make the perfect jar terrarium, just like the one in the picture above!